broadinstitute/dig-bioindex/batch-index-files/README.md

 2. `docker tag <tag-name>:latest <our aws acct id>.dkr.ecr.us-east-1.amazonaws.com/batch-indexer-repo`
 3. `docker push <our aws acct id>.dkr.ecr.us-east-1.amazonaws.com/batch-indexer-repo`

+NOTE: If you run into an error with the message "no basic auth credentials" log into the AWS console, navigate to the elastic container registry, select the repo you are trying to push to, and press "View push commands"

+The first coopyable command should look like:
+`aws ecr get-login-password --region <repo region> | docker login --username AWS --password-stdin <our aws acct id>.dkr.ecr.us-east-1.amazonaws.com`

+If you copy and run it in your console it will save auth credentials into `~/.docker/config.json`

 The AWS batch configuration is in [batch-indexer.yml](./batch-indexer.yml).